React Architecture Patterns in ReactJS Apps

 In summary, React developers can employ fragments and divs interchangeably, depending on their project requirements.
 While fragments promote clean and efficient code, divs may be necessary for specific functionalities, such as component design and key assignment.

-Problem when we use div
+The problem when we use div

 Let's look at some of the problems in using div in detail.